BBC HD: Closure

 Initial reports of the closure of the channel began to surface in July 2011 when Broadcast magazine claimed that the BBC HD would become more of a simulcast of BBC Two when Danielle Nagler, head of HD and 3D at the BBC, left the corporation in September.
 Although this was later disproved, it caused speculation about the channel's future given that the new head of the channel was Janice Hadlow, controller of BBC Two.

 The channel's future was again called into question following the BBC's Delivering Quality First review of the corporation's spending.
 The review sought cost-cutting measures following the government settlement that froze the license fee, reducing the BBC's income, and saw the corporation take on additional responsibility for funding some services.
 The review recommended that BBC HD should close and be replaced with a simulcast of BBC Two.
-The proposals were approved by the BBC Trust in May 2012 and subsequently, BBC Two HD launched on 26 March 2013, replacing BBC HD.
+The proposals were approved by the BBC Trust in May 2012 and subsequently, BBC Two HD launched on 26 March 2013, replacing BBC HD; which was closed the night before.

+The "BBC HD" name remains in use for a channel available to the maritime industry, including on select cruise ships.